umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 \end{align}
 $$

 where $\phi$ is the 'exciting kernel' and $\mu$ is some constant background rate.
-In order to simulate a Hawkes process using our formalism, the pseudocode would be something like the diagram below.
+In order to simulate a Hawkes process using our formalism, we can draw the following rough code schematic.

 ![](../assets/stochadexI/stochadexI-hawkes-process.drawio.png)